0time/AsymmetricGameBuilder/Docs/Games/TrabajadoresDelMundoUnidos.md

 Decreases class consciousness, all workers stop producing during training and receive anti-union messaging on screen.

+#### Divide and Conquer

+Divides the NPC workers against each other on race, gender, etc. to discourage cooperation, reducing class consciousness.

 ### Majority Mechanisms

-#### Strike
+#### Work Stoppage

-Class conscious workers can strike by not engaging in order to starve the bosses.
-NPC workers stop producing during the strike.
+Class conscious workers can perform a work stoppage in order to starve the bosses.
+NPC workers stop producing during the work stoppage.

 #### Rewards